uf-mil/mil/docs/development/development_guide.md

 We have a convienent alias for this, run `cm`

+*NOTE: If having issues building the VRX URDF due to permissions error, make sure your copy of the repo is owned by UID 1000

 ## Run some code
 Now that the repository is built, try running something!
 `roslaunch navigator_launch simulation.launch`